-Plan of Study - B.A. in Child Development
+Plan of Study - Child Development Bachelor's Program

 The Mission of the Child Development Program at Alliant International University is to prepare students to pursue careers in early childhood settings and agencies serving young children and their families, and to pursue graduate and professional studies.
 The underlying philosophy is that children develop within an ecological framework that includes the complex interrelationships among the child, the family, their diverse cultures and society at-large.
 The program develops in students the knowledge and skills to promote a developmental perspective in their work with children and families, to establish partnerships between families and child development professionals that reflect family-centered practices, and to provide educational and community programming that is inclusive of all children.

 The BA in Child Development fulfills the requirements for a California Master Teacher and Site Supervisor Child Development Permits; however, students must independently apply to the state for their permits subsequent to program completion.

 - Demonstrate mastery of professional standards and guidelines as set forth by the National Association for the Education of Young Children and the California Preschool Learning Foundations;

 - Recognize benchmarks in the physical, emotional and cognitive development of children from birth to age 18 and the effects of heredity, environment and neuropsychology on developmental stages;

 - Design healthy, safe, and ethical programs and policies;